agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-flaky-tests.md

 ---
 layout: post
-title: Track down and deal with rspec flaky test
+title: A process to identify and monitor flaky tests
 comments: true
 tags:
   - work
-  - ruby
   - testing
 ---

 Having a suite of automated tests can be a blessing and a curse.
-A consistently working one can ensure no regression is introduced while developing new features.
-An inconsistent suite generates mistrust and its unreliability make it worst then having no tests.
+When consistently working it can ensure no regression is introduced while developing new features.
+When it has inconsistently failing tests (often referred to as flaky tests) it generates mistrust and because of its unreliability passing tests won't be considered that valuable.

-I came up with a system to identify, monitor and resolve inconsistently failing automated tests to **increase trust in a process that has undeniable upkeeping costs but ultimately helps ensuring the software is stable**.
+I came up with a workflow to identify and monitor inconsistently failing automated tests to increase trust in your build.

-## do not commit code that breaks the build
+## Do not commit broken code

-Might sound naive but you want to facilitate that by making sure your build is:
+Might sound naive but you can facilitate that by making sure your build is:

 ### easy to run